dokku/dokku/docs/advanced-usage/persistent-storage.md

 ### Build phase

-By default, dokku will only bind storage mounts during the deploy and run phases.
+By default, Dokku will only bind storage mounts during the deploy and run phases.
 Under certain conditions, one might want to bind a storage mount during the build phase.
 This can be accomplished by using the `docker-options` plugin directly.

 ```shell
 dokku docker-options:add <app> build "-v /tmp/python-test:/opt/test"